O‘ahu Homeschool Science Series

 We’re zooming in on the delicate and fantastical world of leafy sea dragons as we celebrate camouflage, biodiversity, and life in miniature.
 This week we appreciate the small and often overlooked parts of our world, especially in the ocean, that play a big role in healthy ecosystems.

-Unit 2: Mālama ʻĀina | October 15: Sustainable Food Systems in Hawaiʻi – Past to Present
+October 15: Sustainable Food Systems in Hawaiʻi – Past to Present

-From ancient fishponds to modern farms, this week explores how the ʻĀina (land) nourished people through thoughtful, place-based food systems for thousands of years.
-Students will start uncovering how taking care of the land feeds both the body and the community.
-This week, we introduce our unit project around compost.
+Unit 2: Mālama ʻĀina begins with the study of ancient fishponds to modern farms.
+Learn how the ʻĀina (land) nourished people through place-based food systems for thousands of years.
+Students learn how land feeds both the body and community.
+Unit project on compost.

 October 22: What’s a Loʻi?